Mixtures of Neural Network Experts with Application to Phytoplankton Flow Cytometry Data: Application to SeaFlow cruise data

 Finally, the second \textit{PicoEukaryote} cluster (Pico2) is predicted to have a maximum relative abundance at a value of PC1 which corresponds to latitude 38.8$^\circ$ N. At more northern locations than this, the relative abundance is predicted to decrease.
 Such results highlight the possibility that nonlinear mixture-of-experts models, such as our proposed model, can be used to learn globally and locally \textit{optimal} ocean conditions where certain phytoplankton species are most relatively abundant.
+In Supplement F, we refit the nonlinear model for different numbers of principal components; Supplementary Figure S13 shows that the partial response curves remain relatively stable.
+We conclude that model interpretation is robust to the number of principal components input to the neural network.

 The nonlinear model also captures interaction effects between PC1 and PC2, as displayed in Figure~\ref{fig:PC2_PDP}.
 In each panel, the three lines show a {\it conditional} partial response curve of the nonlinear model's parameter, say $\theta$, defined by first fixing PC1 to be a certain value $c$, then plotting the partial response of the parameter estimate $\hat \theta$: